kauppie/mineraker/README.md

 Mineraker is derived from the Minesweeper game, but only a *pre-alpha like* version is available, at this time.

 ## Installing
+First make sure you have C++17 compatible compiler.
 If you already have CMake and SDL2 installed, you can skip to building.

 ### CMake and SDL2
 Run following commands to install CMake and required development libraries on Debian based systems.